-All in all, installment loans are an option that a lot of people consider when they run into money problems, because they offer so many convenient advantages for most borrowers.
-The fact that you can repay in instalments makes it more affordable and if you are not looking to cover a massive expense, it can be the right option for you.
-Be careful, however, of the drawbacks that come with this option, such as high interest rates.
+All in all, in conclusion instalment loans are an option that many people consider when they run into money problems because they offer so many convenient advantages for most borrowers.
+The fact that you can repay in instalments makes it more affordable, and if you are not looking to cover a massive expense, it can be the right option for you.
+Be careful, however, of the drawbacks that come with this option, such as high-interest rates. « Show Less

 Frequently Asked Questions FAQS

 Now that we've wrapped things up, you should be able to make a decision as to whether an instalment loan would be a good option for your financial situation.
 However, if you're still unsure and have unanswered questions, take a look at our frequently asked questions section to see if we can help.